Excerpt 1: How blind spots shape belief—and why learning to see them matters.

 Lived experience is not “I felt it, therefore it’s true.”
 Understood that way, subjectivity collapses into solipsism.
 A better stance is simpler and harder: acknowledge your assumptions, then test your conclusions in context, and let reality correct you.
 Reason stays in the room, not as a tyrant, but as a referee.

-One measure of truth is what an idea produces in you over time.
+One way to test truth is to ask what a belief produces in you over time.
 Does it make you more honest and more humble, more capable of making amends?
 Does it soften fear rather than inflame it?
 Does it widen your ability to face life, or narrow you into contempt?
 What we believe can be coherent and inspiring, but still be false.
-The fruit of our beliefs matter…does it improve our lives?
+The fruit of our beliefs matters.
+Do they make us more grounded and more capable of living well?

 Sent by email.
 Unsubscribe anytime.